Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 National Public Data was a background check company that aggregated personal information from public sources and sold access to businesses.
 An attacker calling themselves “USDoD” initially listed the data for sale at $3.5 million.
 When no buyer emerged, another actor leaked the full dataset for free.

 The breach exposed SSNs for potentially hundreds of millions of Americans.
 Even deceased individuals were included.
-The data makes identity theft and fraud possible at massive scale.
-With this data, targeted social engineering is trivial.
+The data makes identity theft possible at massive scale, and targeted social engineering becomes trivial with it.
 National Public Data filed for Chapter 11 bankruptcy in October 2024, partly due to litigation from the breach.

 Lesson: Data aggregators create concentrated risk.
 When background check companies and credit bureaus get breached, the impact is catastrophic because they hold so much data in one place.
 Check how your third-party vendors handle sensitive data.